-Fonterra "Reasons' Paper in Support of Fonterra's Base Milk Price for the 2022/23 Season" (15 June 2023), at p.23.
+38 Fonterra "Reasons' Paper in Support of Fonterra's Base Milk Price for the 2022/23 Season" (15 June 2023), at 23.

-3.82 We therefore consider that the Notional Producer has sufficient capacity within each island to process all raw milk produced in each island.
+- 3.76 We have reviewed Fonterra's application of this rule in the calculation of the 2022/23 base milk price, as set out in information Fonterra provided to us.
+We consider that the capacity assumptions, and application to the calculation, allow for the processing of all raw milk within each island.
+In particular, we consider that the Notional Producer has sufficient processing capacity in each island for the peak milk collection months of October and November 2022. - 3.77 Even if processing volumes had exceeded capacity for any month, the Notional Producer would first increase processing capacity by reducing lactose content of SMP/WMP before transporting raw milk between islands (as explained above). - 3.78 We therefore consider that the Notional Producer has sufficient capacity within each island to process all raw milk produced in each island.
 As such, the Notional Producer would not have been required to transport milk between islands.
-Accordingly, we consider that the assumption that no inter-island milk transport would be required, and that associated costs would be zero, is practically feasible for an efficient processor.
+Accordingly, we consider that the assumption that no inter-island milk transport would be required, and that associated costs would be zero, is practically feasible for an efficient processor.39